thereiswaldo/jeremywalsh.ca/_drafts/pacing-strategy-for-running-around-the-bay.md

 ![](/uploads/around-the-bay-course-profile.png)

-For a runner hoping to meet a specific time it begs the question of whether they should start the race faster than their goal race pace, anticipating slowing down on the hills near the end of the race.
+For a runner hoping to meet a specific time it begs the question of whether they should start the race faster than their goal race pace or not.
+A faster starting pace in anticipation for slowing down on the hills near the end of the race makes some sense, but begs the question of how much faster?
 Conventional running wisdom is to run "even splits", which is running the same pace for the entirety of a race.
-I want to look at what is optimal for the Around the Bay course.
+As I'm going to be running the race this year, I want to look at what is optimal pacing for the Around the Bay course.
 I'll do that by comparing how well popular heuristics and models align with historical results at Around the Bay.
 First let's review the methods we'll compare.

 ### Pacing Heuristics

 #### Even Pace/Even Effort

-The simplests of the pacing heuristics are even pace, and even effort.
+The simplest of the pacing heuristics are even pace, and even effort.
 Even pacing simple means to run the same pace through the whole race.
 It's a good strategy for a flat course, but can be near impossible to replicate on a hilly course.
-The solution is then to switch to an even effort, where a exertion is kept constant, and pace is slowed on uphills and increased on downhills.
+The solution is then to switch to an even effort, where an exertion level is kept constant, as pace is slowed on uphills and increased on downhills.
 This is a good simple heuristic, but can be difficult to follow in a race.
-Unless one is diligently heart rate or power training, it's difficult to start and maintain a heart rate or power throughout a race.
+Unless one is diligently heart rate or power training, it's difficult to start and maintain an effort throughout a race.

 At a slightly higher complexity level are the rules developed from two of the most infamous studies on the subject.